-Soil is where your roots breathe and feed on air and nutrients.
+Soil is where your roots breathe and feed on water and cannabis nutrients.
 When attempting to grow your own marijuana plants it’s is good to have an understanding of what separates the best soil for weed from bad marijuana soil.
 Let’s go through the building blocks to make the best possible soil for cannabis.

 What’s the difference between soil and soilless mixes?